c-kick/DOMule/README.md

 - This list is de-duped, and then all modules are **loaded asynchronously in parallel** (not sequentially—order depends on network conditions)
 - If a module exports an initializing function (`init`), this is called automatically after loading, using *all* nodes that required the module as an argument (`NodeList`)
 - Module initialization is wrapped in error handling—failures are logged but don't crash the page
-- If a module is loaded with the additional `data-requires-lazy="true"` option, the module is not loaded immediately, but instead a watcher is set-up to check if the requiring node has become **visible inside the viewport**, after which the module is loaded and the watcher is cleaned up
+- If a module is loaded with the additional `data-require-lazy="true"` option, the module is not loaded immediately, but instead a watcher is set-up to check if the requiring node has become **visible inside the viewport**, after which the module is loaded and the watcher is cleaned up
 - A comprehensive logging system tracks module loading, initialization, and errors (enabled via `?debug=true` query parameter)

 This shifts the responsibility for determining when scripts should load, which elements they should target (while still allowing flexibility), and when they should execute — directly to individual modules.
 This keeps your main code cleaner and frees you from managing script loading, initialization, setting up listeners for visibility changes, scroll events, window resizes, and breakpoint changes...